glyph/reveal.js-local-remote/README.md

 twistd -n web --path . --port 8080
 ```

 Connect to http://your-laptop.local:8080/plugin/local-remote/ from your iOS device and http://localhost:8080/ from your presentation browser.
+Oh and for goodness sake *remember to press `f` on your presentation browser*, there is nothing more annoying than staring at the browser chrome at the top of the screen for an entire talk.